wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

     $ ./install.sh

 4. The script will ask about what kind of installation you want.
-Type ``server`` to install Wazuh Manager:
+Type ``manager`` to install Wazuh Manager:

   .. code-block:: bash

-    1- What kind of installation do you want (server, agent, local, hybrid or help)? server
+    1- What kind of installation do you want (manager, agent, local, hybrid or help)? manager

 5. Start the services using this command: